reverendpaco/discourse-as-sso-erlang/README.md

-This is **NOT** for the reverse case, where you have a Discoure forum and want to use another system as your single-sign-on.
+This is **NOT** for the reverse case, where you have a Discourse forum and want to use another system as your single-sign-on.

 This is a low-level library for generating the payload according to the